Why I Don’t Own Pets

 I approached him, and he trusted me enough to let me touch him.
 I brought him out a bowl of cold water and food.
 It was summertime, and I thought the cold water would refresh him.
 I even put ice cubes in the water.

-I decided to tie him to the tree so he wouldn’t escape.
+I tied him to the tree so he wouldn’t escape.
 I called the local animal shelter to see if anyone had reported a missing dog.
 They hadn’t received any calls yet.
-They told me to keep him there and that someone from their location would pick him up tomorrow.

 Meanwhile, I checked around to see if any lost dog signs were hanging in case someone was looking for him.
 I didn’t find any.
 The poor Labrador was old and tired-looking with bloodshot eyes.
 I just tried to keep him comfortable as best as I could.

-The next day, the Animal Shelter workers showed up.
+The next day, the County Animal Shelter workers showed up.
 When they went to get him, the Labrador growled at them.
 They asked if I would put the leash on him and escort him to the back of the truck.

 I did, and the Labrador trusted me enough to follow me without resistance.
 I felt so sorry for that dog as I walked him over and into the back of the Animal Shelter truck.
 He was sad, and so was I for him.